 A variety of people can act as a chaperone in the practice.
 Where possible, it is strongly recommended that chaperones should be clinical staff familiar with procedural aspects of personal examination.

-At Dr Grice and Partners, some non-clinical staff (receptionists) have been trained to perform the role of chaperone and will wear a green tabard embroidered with the word “Chaparone” to identify themselves as such when performing this role.
+At The Old Court House Surgery, some non-clinical staff (receptionists) have been trained to perform the role of chaperone and will wear a green tabard embroidered with the word “Chaparone” to identify themselves as such when performing this role.
 The training has included the procedural aspects of personal examinations and the scope and extent of the role.
 The patient must agree to the presence of a non-clinician in the examination, and be at ease with this.

 - The chaperone should only be present for the examination itself, and most discussion with the patient should take place while the chaperone is not present.